openvswitch/ovs/Documentation/intro/install/windows.rst

 #.
 IPv4 tunnel, e.g.:

-   The Windows Open vSwitch implementation support VXLAN and STT tunnels.
+   The Windows Open vSwitch implementation support VXLAN and STT tunnels (STT tunnel ports are deprecated).
    To add tunnels.
 For example, first add the tunnel port between 172.168.201.101 <->172.168.201.102: